markpollack/dataflow.spring.io/content/documentation/pages/2-concepts/2-what-are-streams.md

 ---
 path: 'concepts/what-are-streams/'
 title: 'What are streams'
-description: 'Concepts on Streaming pipelines'
+description: 'Concepts on Stream pipelines'
 ---

 # What are streams